SystemsApproach/ops/foreword.rst

 business shrinks.
 A classic example of this can be seen in the history of the automotive industry.
 The Ford River Rouge Complex was built in the late 1920s.
-At the time, mass-produced cars were relatively new, and the market relatively small.
+At the time, mass-produced cars were relatively new, and the market was relatively small.
 And so factories like the River Rouge Complex had to build all the subcomponents too.
 Roughly, in one side of the factory went water, rubber, and iron ore, and out the other side came full automobiles.
 Of course, as the market for cars grew, so